Submit Document

 Indirect writing can take many forms, including unclear thinking, negative constructions and modifiers of probability (perhaps, may, could).

 Unclear thinking results in unclear sentences.
-Be realistic about what you don’t know, and take steps to fix your knowledge gap.
-After all, how can explain simply and directly that which you don’t clearly understand?
+Be realistic about what you don’t know, and take steps to fix your knowledge gaps.
+After all, how can you explain simply and directly what you don’t clearly understand?

-Look for negative sentences in your document (those with ‘not’, ‘no’).
-Could you re-write the sentence without these negative words?
+Look for negative sentences in your document (those with ‘not’ or ‘no’).
+Could you rewrite the sentence without these negative words?
 Does that reduce the length of the sentence, thus tightening your writing?
 This will usually be the case.

 Look for probability modifiers in your work.
 These reduce the directness of your writing.
 Sometimes, it is necessary to use ‘may’, ‘might’ and so on, but often it is not.
 Ask yourself: would removing ‘probably’ from my sentence make it less clear?
 If not, remove it.